 Most motor vehicles have areas that a driver cannot see while driving under normal conditions.
 These are known as “blind spots” and, if not handled properly, can cause serious accidents.
 This is especially true with semi-trucks.
 Because of the weight, size, and limited maneuverability of big rigs, commercial drivers must use all means necessary to minimize the effects of blind spots around their vehicles.
-At Cohn & Smith, our Pembroke Pines trucking accident attorneys protect the rights of individuals in Pembroke Pines and other South Florida cities who have been hurt because of the negligence of truckers and trucking companies.Seeking Compensation through a Negligence Claim
+At Cohn & Smith, our Pembroke Pines truck accident attorneys protect the rights of individuals in South Florida cities who have been hurt because of the negligence of truckers and trucking companies.Seeking Compensation through a Negligence Claim

 Truck accident cases usually arise under an area of the law known as “negligence.”
 In these claims, there are four basic steps that a person seeking to recover damages from a careless person or business must go through.
 First, there must be a showing that the person or business owed a duty to the victim.
 The law imposes a duty of due care on all drivers to refrain from needlessly risky behavior that is likely to endanger others.
 The second step consists of proving that the defendant breached the duty of care owed to the victim.
 Truckers, trucking companies, and insurance companies are often reluctant to admit fault, and they may even try to assign blame to a motorist.